Ilacoin: Professional career

 In 2010, Ilacoin collaborated with Ski Beatz under the Dame Dash DD172 umbrella which ultimately led to him co-producing Smoke Dza's "Sour Hour", off the George Kush Da Button album (He was not properly credited for this work).
-Ilacoin continues to produce and is currently working on his album, songs with Ron Browz, Shabaam Sahdeeq, Smoke Dza and others.
-Ever evolving, Ilacoin has taken on the title "Mint God" when producing.
+Ilacoin continues to produce and is currently working on his album, songs with Ron Browz, Shabaam Sahdeeq, Smoke Dza, G. Dep and others.
+His latest work is featuring and acting as Executive Producer on G. Dep’s record, “DOPE” of the artist’s project, Lessons Never Losses, distributed by Roc Nation in 2024.
+COIN also photographed and created the album cover for Lessons Never Losses with G. Dep.
+Ever the evolving creative, Ilacoin has taken on the title "Mint God”.